pk-sarker/data_structures-algorithms/Problems.md

 Design an algorithm to serialize and deserialize a binary tree.
 There is no restriction on how your serialization/deserialization algorithm should work.
 You just need to ensure that a binary tree can be serialized to a string and this string can be deserialized to the original tree structure.

-Clarification: The input/output format is the same as how LeetCode serializes a binary tree.
-You do not necessarily need to follow this format, so please be creative and come up with different approaches yourself.

 ```
 Example:
 Input: root = [1,2,3,null,null,4,5]